Table of Contents

 Key aspects of Salmon River District’s vision are valuing academic achievement and cultural diversity.
 Therefore, the team believes that a goal of having a strong culturally relevant curriculum, effective instruction, and academic success for students is essential.

-The team plans on implementing many strategies to reach this goal.
-We plan to further our understanding and use of culturally-responsive practices, continue opportunities for vertical and horizontal collaboration, provide more PD on effective teaching practices, implement more authentic learning experiences, and utilize data to provide targeted support for students in academic need.
+The team plans on implementing many consistent strategies to reach this goal.
+We plan to further our understanding and use of culturally-responsive practices, common planning time, instructional coaching, continue opportunities for vertical and horizontal collaboration, provide more PD on effective teaching practices, implement more authentic learning experiences, and utilize data to provide targeted support for students in academic need.

 Key Strategies and Resources